benaryorg/benarydingOS/README.md

     kernel /boot/kernel

 #### Burn the ISO
 You can burn the built ISO to a CD, if you _really_ feel like wasting one.
+Currently **NOT** supported!

 ## Licensing